rirenner/aci-ansible/docs/aci_l3out_module.rst

 Synopsis
 --------

-* Offers direct access to the APIC API
+* Manage Layer 3 out association to bridge domains on Cisco ACI fabrics.

 Requirements (on host that executes module)